Engee documentation

 Notebook

-The case study is devoted to modelling and analysis of an AFE (Active Front End) rectifier, including investigation of its control algorithms, consumption and energy recovery modes.
-Based on the Engee simulation, the key advantages of AFE are demonstrated: maintaining power factor close to 1, reducing harmonic distortion of current up to 5.8% and stabilising the voltage in the DC link.
-The results of the work are relevant for designers of power electronics systems, energy-efficient transport and industrial electric drives, where modern approaches to energy flow control and minimising the impact on the grid are required.
+The example is devoted to modeling and analyzing the operation of an AFE (Active Front End) rectifier, including the study of its control algorithms, energy consumption and recovery modes.
+Based on Engee modeling, the key advantages of AFE are demonstrated: maintaining a power factor close to 1, reducing harmonic distortion of current to 5.8%, and voltage stabilization in the DC link.
+The results of the work are relevant for developers of power electronics systems, energy-efficient transport and industrial electric drives, where modern approaches to energy flow management and minimizing the impact on the network are required.

 Introduction

-AFE rectifier (Active Front End) is an active electronic device designed to convert AC to DC with high power factor and minimal harmonic distortion.
-Its creation is related to the development of power electronics since the 1980s, when Siemens, ABB, Danfoss and others started to introduce IGBT and digital control systems.
-In contrast to passive diode rectifiers, AFE uses IGBTs operating "on the grid", which ensures bi-directionality of the converter: not only to consume energy from the grid, but also to return it back, for example, during regenerative braking.
+AFE Rectifier (Active Front End) is an active electronic device designed to convert alternating current to direct current with a high power factor and minimal harmonic distortion.
+Its creation is associated with the development of power electronics since the 1980s, when Siemens, ABB, Danfoss and others began to implement IGBT and digital control systems.
+Unlike passive diode rectifiers, AFE uses IGBTs operating "on the grid", which ensures the bidirectionality of the converter: not only to consume energy from the grid, but also to return it back, for example, during regenerative braking.

-AFE rectifiers are used in industrial drives, renewable energy systems, transport (electric trains, subways, electric buses) and energy-intensive industries (rolling mills, data centres).
-For example, in subways, AFEs enable the recovery of braking energy into the grid, reducing overall energy consumption.
-The key advantages of such rectifiers are high efficiency, compactness, reduced network noise and the ability to work with unstable voltages.
+AFE rectifiers are used in industrial electric drives, renewable energy systems, transportation (electric trains, subways, electric buses) and energy-intensive industries (rolling mills, data processing centers).
+For example, in subways, AFE provides braking energy recovery to the grid, reducing overall energy consumption.
+The key advantages of such rectifiers are high efficiency, compactness, reduced interference in the network and the ability to work with unstable voltage.
 These features make them indispensable in modern systems where intelligent energy management and environmental sustainability are required.

-The model Active_front_end.engee, considered in this example, is recreated from its analogue, the model Active_front_end.slx [1].
+Model Active_front_end.engee The model considered in this example is recreated from an analog model Active_front_end.slx [1].

 image_2.png

-The power section consists of the following elements.
+The power unit consists of the following elements.

-• Bridge three-phase converter Converter on NPN-IGBT with reverse diodes, the top keys are set by collectors into the three-phase network, and the reverse diodes act as a rectifier set.
+• Bridge three-phase converter Converter On NPN-IGBT with reverse diodes, the upper switches are installed by collectors in a three-phase network, and the reverse diodes act as a rectifier kit.

-• The minimum active load in the DC link is a resistor with resistance $R_1=100\, Ом$.
+• The minimum active load in the DC link is a resistor with resistance .

-The AFE algorithm functions in all modes of rectifier operation.
+The AFE algorithm operates in all modes of operation of the rectifier.

-In turn, $V_{abc}^*$ is obtained by the inverse Park-Gorev transformation from $V_{dq}^*$
+In turn, obtained by inverse Park-Gorev transformation from

 In turn, these components are defined by the following expressions: